 - 1. Flooding from sewers: the area may be at risk from flooding due to potential under capacity of existing sewers.
-Mitigation may include: - significant upgrades to existing sewer networks, both foul and surface water: and - significant surface water storage. - 2.
+Mitigation may include: - significant upgrades to existing sewer networks, both foul and surface water; and - significant surface water storage. - 2.
 Groundwater: while there is no historic record of groundwater flooding in this area, groundwater levels are known to be relatively shallow.
 There are no active aquifers on the site, and high groundwater levels in the Ouse catchment are likely to coincide with high river levels which pose a more serious risk to the development site. - 3.
 Surface Water: site design should consider how surface water will be collected.
 This could be via an onsite dedicated below ground drainage system, from roofs, hard-standings, roadways and car parking areas.
+Some of the water could be used for landscaped water features within the development area.